collimarco/Standard-Source-Available-License/README.md

 Disclaimer: this is not legal advice, but an interpretation of the license.

 ### Why another license?
-If you use a traditional, permissive license, like MIT / BSD, it's difficult to monetize the software.
+If you use a traditional, permissive license, like MIT / BSD, it's difficult to monetize and sustain the software.
+On the other hand, commercial licenses are difficult to understand and adopt because they impose too many restrictions and clauses.

 ### Why use this license instead of dual licensing (OSS + commercial)?
 If you keep the commercial-licensed code private, collaboration becomes more difficult, like traditional proprietary software.